The workspace setting can be accessed by pressing the rightmost gear icon in the toolbar.

 In this tab, all settings related to the gateway can be configured.

-Displays the version of the running gateway.
+Displays the version of the installed gateway.

-Toggles the connection state of the gateway.
+Displays the address and connection state of the gateway.

 Sets the URL of the gateway.

 This tab displays log messages sent from the server.
 Black text is used for INFO messages, while red text is used for ERROR messages.
+Errors from behavior scripts in components will show up in red text here.

 This button clears all messages from the log.